KocSistem/aks-workshop/labs/deploy-mongodb/README.md

 ## Configure the Helm client to use stable repository

-1. Add stable repositories to helm
+1. Add bitnami repositories to helm

     > Helm version 3 does not come with any repositories predefined, so you’ll need initialize the [stable chart repository](https://v3.helm.sh/docs/intro/quickstart/#initialize-a-helm-chart-repository).